Operation Yellow Ribbon: In popular culture

 Operation Yellow Ribbon has been the subject of several popularizations.

 It was dramatized in the CBC miniseries Diverted.
 Gander's part in Operation Yellow Ribbon is examined in the 2018 film You Are Here, which won the Canadian Screen Award for best documentary.

 The efforts of Gander Centre and Gander Air Traffic control during Operation Yellow Ribbon were showcased on a Discovery Channel documentary entitled 9/11: Cleared for Chaos.

 It is also the subject of the Broadway musical Come from Away, written by the Canadian writing team of Irene Sankoff and David Hein.
 The musical follows the stories of several passengers, Newfoundlanders, and flight crews in the days following 9/11.
 The show ran on Broadway at the Schoenfeld Theatre from 2017 to October 2, 2022.
 It received seven nominations in the 2017 71st Tony Awards, including best musical.
 It won a Tony Award for Best Direction of a Musical.

+On the 25th anniversary of the September 11 attacks, Historica Canada released a Heritage Minutes episode that looked into Gander's part in Operation Yellow Ribbon.